davidmacn/ADT-Usage-Exercises/Exercises/Ex1/Readme.md

 6. Activate all your class

-## Exercice 1.5 - Create method from usage
+## Exercise 1.5 - Create method from usage

 Go to the class zcl_adt_exo1_####